MSc Trauma Sciences (Military and Humanitarian)

 About the course

-Trauma is one of the world’s leading killers and is responsible for the loss of more life-years than any other disease.
-War is predicted to be the sixth leading cause of death by 2020.
 Opportunities for the training of military trauma care specialists are extremely limited, and many defence agencies rely on the deployment situation as the primary training for their personnel.
-All countries, developed and developing, recognise the importance of trauma to their healthcare systems.
 With global disasters, humanitarian crises and mass casualty events on the rise, the importance of specialist training in the science and management of these events is increasingly important.

-This distance learning course will provide students with a broad and critical understanding of the most up-to-date science and practice of trauma care in these environments.
-A summer school incorporating simulated scenario training (consistent with your scope of practice) will complement the didactic learning to provide practical knowledge and experience of decision-making, along with the safe, professional delivery of core clinical functions in the management of seriously injured patients.
+You are able to attend an optional two-week Summer School in London.
+This incorporates simulated scenario training (consistent with your scope of practice) and will complement the didactic learning to provide practical knowledge and experience of decision-making, along with the safe, professional management of seriously injured patients.

 This programme will:

-- Give you a thorough grounding in the principles underlying the disease of trauma.
+- give you a thorough understanding of the pathophysiological principles underlying traumatic injury

-- Provide both military and civilian clinicians a framework in which to understand the key aspects of military and austere trauma and to develop your own practices.
+- provide both military and civilian clinicians a framework in which to understand the key aspects of military and humanitarian trauma and to develop your own practices